Wolverine971/9takes/src/blog/enneagram/enneagram-stress-number.md

 	import  PopCard  from "../../lib/components/atoms/PopCard.svelte";
 </script>

-<p class="firstLetter">We're going to talk about one of the most important aspects of the Enneagram: the stress number.</p>
+<p class="firstLetter">We're going to talk about one of the most important aspects of the Enneagram: the stress number.
+This is also known as the Enneagram types path of disintegration.
+Its like your negative alter ego that comes out when you are not doing well.</p>

 <div
 	style="display: flex;